jesseduffield/jesseduffield.github.io/_posts/2022-3-5-Testing-Private-Methods.md

 - Test Private Methods Sometimes
 - Extract Private Methods Into A Separate Class

 In this post I'm going to talk through each viewpoint and then synthesise them into my own rule of thumb, that hopefully most people can agree on.
+Note that we'll be talking in terms of classes and methods, but the same viewpoints are equally applicable to plain old functions in a functional language.

 ## Viewpoint 1: Don't Use Private Methods In The First Place